medhakini/CS163-Projects-2024Fall/_posts/2024-12-13-team45-peekaboo.md

 objects, particularly in environments where occlusions are frequent.
 To achieve this, we will:

+1. **Introduce randomness**
-1) Introduce randomness in both the environment and camera settings during the training phase, ensuring the model's robustness to variable conditions.
+   - Randomize both the environment and camera settings during the training phase.

-2) Include a vision encoder to process incoming visual data.

-3) Incorporate an RL algorithm that trains the camera's decision-making process

-4) Engineer a reward function that emphasizes maintaining clear sightlines and avoiding occlusions.
+   - Ensure the model is robust to variable conditions.

+2. **Include a vision encoder**
+   - Process incoming visual data effectively.

+3. **Incorporate a reinforcement learning (RL) algorithm**
+   - Train the camera’s decision-making process.

+4. **Engineer a reward function**
+   - Emphasize maintaining clear sightlines.
+   - Penalize occlusions to improve performance.

-This work contributes to the growing field of adaptive robotic vision, offering a method for giving robots au- tonomous, context-aware vision capabilities that can support applications requiring real-time adaptability in unpredictable environments.
+This work contributes to the growing field of adaptive robotic vision, offering a method for giving robots autonomous, context-aware vision capabilities that can support applications requiring real-time adaptability in unpredictable environments.